- NGV Member Adult $12

 Terms and conditions

 OPEN 10AM–5PM DAILY

-In 1909 the NGV purchased five works from Hokusai’s iconic Thirty-six views of Mt Fuji series including his most celebrated image The great wave, two works from his Tour of famous waterfalls series and four other major works.
-These astute acquisitions established a legacy of Japanese art in Australia that has now extended for over one hundred years.
+In 1909 the NGV purchased five works from Hokusai’s iconic Thirty-six Views of Mt Fuji series, including his most celebrated image The great wave off Kanagawa (The great wave), 1830–34; two works from his A Tour to the Waterfalls in Various Provinces series; and four other major works.
+These astute acquisitions established a legacy of Japanese art in Australia that has now extended for more than one hundred years.

 Hokusai features 176 works from the Japan Ukiyo-e Museum, Matsumoto, and the NGV Collection that encompass the artist’s remarkable seventy-year career.
 For the first time in Australia, seven of Hokusai’s major series, including Thirty-six Views of Mt Fuji, 1830–34; A Tour to the Waterfalls in Various Provinces, c.
 1832; Remarkable Views of Bridges in Various Provinces, c.
 1834; Eight Views of the Ryūkyū Islands; and One Hundred Ghost Stories, c.
 1831, are on display, as well as selected works representing his great passion for the classical subjects of birds and flowers and historical poetry.
 A selection of rare prints and paintings that show the stylistic and thematic changes of Hokusai’s formative years, as well as three sets of illustrated books that highlight the artist’s masterful and compositionally innovative book illustrations, including the complete set of fifteen volumes of Hokusai Manga, compete this comprehensive insight into the life and times of this major figure.